Do Indian hires really need N2? Field reality

 Indian IT Engineers' Japanese Skills

-There are about 40,000 Japanese learners in India (Japan Foundation, 2021), and the number is rising.
-Main education hubs are Delhi, Bangalore, Chennai, and Pune.
+There are about 40,000 Japanese learners in India (Japan Foundation survey, 2021), and the number is rising.
+Major hubs for Japanese education are concentrated in Delhi, Bangalore, Chennai, and Pune.

-Indian IT engineers aiming to work for Japanese companies mainly take three paths to learn Japanese.
+There are mainly three paths for Indian IT engineers aiming to get jobs at Japanese companies to learn Japanese.

-• Study at Japanese language schools / sending organizations: Programs of 6 months to 2 years.
-Many reach N4-N3; reaching N2 usually takes 1.5-2+ years.
+• Study at Japanese language schools or sending organizations: 6 months to 2 years.
+Reaching N4 to N3 is common, and N2 usually takes 1.5 to over 2 years.

-• Japanese minor at universities in India: Offered at limited universities.
-Study hours are limited, and many are at N4-N3 level.
+• Japanese as a minor at universities in India: Offered at limited universities.
+Study time is limited, so many reach N4 to N3 level.

-• Self-study / online learning: Highly motivated candidates may earn N2 on their own, but they are few.
+• Self-study / online learning: Highly motivated candidates may reach N2 on their own, but they are few.

-The JLPT N2 pass rate is about 35-40% worldwide (official JLPT statistics).
-In India, IT-background test takers with N2 are limited.
+The JLPT N2 pass rate worldwide is about 35-40% (official JLPT statistics).
+Among test takers in India, only a limited number of IT engineers have N2.

-If N2 is a mandatory hiring requirement, the candidate pool shrinks sharply.
-Especially top engineers from Tier 1 universities are also recruited by US Big Tech and Singapore firms, so many cannot spend much time on Japanese study.
+Making N2 a required hiring condition greatly shrinks the candidate pool.
+In particular, excellent engineers from Tier 1 universities are often sought after by U.S. Big Tech and Singapore companies, so they often cannot spend much time on Japanese study.

-For companies, treating N2 as a bonus and evaluating technical skill, potential, and motivation to learn Japanese makes it easier to secure strong talent.
+Under the new April 2026 visa guidelines for Engineer/Specialist in Humanities/International Services, IT engineers are confirmed to be exempt from the formal N2 requirement.
+For companies, treating N2 as a bonus rather than a must, and evaluating technical skills, potential, and motivation to learn Japanese together, makes it easier to secure strong talent.

-There is a gap between the reading/listening skills emphasized by JLPT and what is truly needed at work.
-In engineers' daily work, more than reading/writing accuracy, what matters is communication in conversation.
-Sharing intent in meetings, quick responses to questions, and building trust through casual team talk.
-These are skills on a different level from JLPT scores.
+There is a gap between the reading and listening skills emphasized by JLPT and the skills truly needed in business settings.
+What engineers need in daily work is spoken communication more than perfect reading and writing.
+Communicating in meetings, answering questions immediately, and building trust through small talk with team members.
+These are different from JLPT scores.

-Also, rapid advances in AI translation tools have greatly lowered reading/writing barriers.
-Slack messages, emails, and documents can be sufficiently supported by tools like DeepL.
-This trend will accelerate further.
-On the other hand, real-time conversation cannot be fully replaced by AI.
+In addition, the rapid progress of AI translation tools has greatly lowered the barrier to reading and writing.
+Slack messages, emails, and documents can be handled well with tools like DeepL.
+This trend will only accelerate.
+On the other hand, real-time conversation skills cannot be fully replaced by AI.

-What hiring should prioritize is not whether someone has N2, but whether they can communicate in conversation and are willing to learn Japanese.
-In the Phinx case above as well, engineers who earned N3 while working in Japan built practical Japanese ability through daily communication rather than test prep.
+When hiring, what matters is not whether someone has N2, but whether they can communicate in conversation and are willing to learn Japanese.
+In the Phinx case mentioned earlier, engineers who obtained N3 while working after arriving in Japan built practical Japanese skills through daily communication rather than test preparation.

 5 Tips to Supplement Japanese Skills